 Schmidt and all the members of the High-Z Team shared the 2007 Gruber Cosmology Prize, a $500,000 award, with the Supernova Cosmology Project (the set defined by the co-authors of Perlmutter et al. 1999) for their discovery of the accelerating expansion of the universe.
 Riess was the winner of MacArthur "Genius" Grant in 2008.
 He was also elected in 2009 to the National Academy of Sciences.
 Along with Perlmutter and Schmidt, he was awarded the 2011 Nobel Prize in Physics for his contributions to the discovery of the acceleration of the expansion of the universe.

-All American Speakers is a speakers bureau and booking agency providing information on booking Adam G. Riess for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Adam G. Riess speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Adam G. Riess for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Adam G. Riess speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Adam G. Riess, an inspirational motivational speaker. bio for Adam G. Riess agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Adam G. Riess